wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

    inputs?
 I suppose the compiler should detect register-passed arguments, and logs them automatically at transaction begin.

+2. Does stack variable count as volatile inputs?
+I guess that depends on whether the stack is allocated on the
+   NVM or DRAM, but it seems that Clobber NVM uses DAX mode for NVM rather than mapping the whole address space to the NVM, so the stack is not on the NVM.
+In this case, the compiler should also recognize it and automatically persists these inputs.

 This paper presents Clobber-NVM, a transactional framework for Non-Volatile Memory using recovery-via-resumption.
 The paper noted that previous undo or redo logging-based schemes are inefficient, since they need to persist all memory writes performed on persistent data.
 This essentially doubles the amount of traffic to the NVM device.